12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Answer

-The Syndicate nominated N. Sanjeeva Reddy, then Speaker of the Lok Sabha, as the official Congress candidate for the 1969 Presidential elections.
+N. Sanjeeva Reddy was nominated as the official Congress candidate for the 1969 Presidential elections by the 'Syndicate'.

 Explanation